Brown Marmorated Stink Bug

 Life History and Identification

-BMSB overwinters as adults in houses and other protected places.
-Adults emerge from their overwintering sites in April.
-This typically shaped stink bug ranges in length from 14 to 17 mm and is dark mottled brown.
+BMSB is a shield shaped stink bug ranging in length from 14 to 17 mm and is dark mottled brown.
 The last two antennal segments have alternating broad light and dark bands.
 The exposed abdominal edges also have alternating dark and light banding.
-From June to August, females lay clusters of 20–30 light green, barrel-shaped eggs on the undersides of leaves.
+From June to August, females lay clusters of 20–30 light green, barrelshaped eggs on the undersides of leaves.
 Newly hatched nymphs are yellowish mottled with black and red.
 Older nymphs are darker with banded legs and antenna, like the adults.
 Adult BMSB are most similar in appearance to Brochymena, a very common group of native grey-brown stink bugs.
 However, Brochymena spp. lack the alternating light and dark antennal markings.
 Brochymena spp. also have distinct teeth on the lateral edges of the pronotum, whereas the lateral pronotal edges of BMSB are smooth.

 Richard Hoebeke, Cornell University

 Anne Nielsen, Rutgers University

 Peter Shearer, Rutgers University Cooperative Extension

 Karen M. Bernhard, Lehigh County, Pennsylvania, Cooperative Extension

 For more information and images of BMSB, visit www.stopbmsb.org

 Photographs courtesy of G. Bernon, K. Bernhard, G. Hamilton, and D. Matadha.

 Editor: Julie L. Todd, Technically Correct Scientific Communications, State College, PA.